pantherman594/ps9-pantherman594/README.md

 ```

+**Helpful Hints**

+* Keys are unique in a map!
+If the user calls `put()` with a key that has already been added to the map, replace the current value for that key with the new value.

+* The toString() method should return a string with key-value pairs, where the key is separated from the value by a space-colon-space, and the pairs are separated by a comma-space, e.g., ``dog : animal, tree : vegetable, salt : mineral``.

-**Note: I expect you to use the files I have provided.
+* I expect you to use the files I have provided.
 Do not create new .java files, and do not change the names of the methods.
-I will be testing your code using these specific methods.**
+I will be testing your code using these specific methods.

 ### Part 1: Hash map with separate chaining: HashMapCS2.java